What is hurricane insurance in Florida?

 How to save money on Florida hurricane insurance

 The high cost of Florida home insurance with hurricane coverage doesn’t mean you have to give up on living in the Sunshine State.
-Our technology helps us evaluate key insurance data so we can price your policy accurately.
-That often means our members save on coverage.
+Our carrier partners use technology to evaluate key insurance data so we can price your policy accurately.
+That often means the homeowners who work with us save on coverage.
 The average Kin member reports saving over $700 when they switch.**

 -